sasye93/Plugin/readme.md

 _**OR**_

  2. Add **containerize.jar** both to the projects class path (add it as a library dependency) and as a Scala compiler plugin.
  How to do this depends on the IDE used.
 For instance in IntelliJ, it is done via _File -> Project Structure -> Libraries/Global Libraries -> Add} and File -> Settings -> Build,Execution,Deployment -> Compiler -> Scala Compiler -> Add under 'Compiler plugins' of the respective Module_.
-Note however that if you add the library and/or the plugin manually via the IDE in a sbt project, your changes might be overwritten the next time sbt synchronizes.
+Note however that if you add the library and/or the plugin manually via the IDE in a sbt project, your changes might be overwritten the next time sbt synchronizes, and you cannot use the sbt commands this way, so use (1) if you can.

 Additionally, ```add retrieveManaged := true;``` to the build.sbt, so that project dependencies are downloaded and can be grasped by the extension when building images.
 Now, one can import loci.container._ inside the project where ever the extension shall be used.
 Always import the whole namespace, because there are cross dependencies.
 Most importantly, this module contains the macro declarations and the _Tools_ package.
 Also, always make sure that the Docker daemon is running when building the project.

 ## Build the project
 There is no difference to conventional ScalaLoci projects when building (respectively compiling) a containerized project.
 The extension steps in when the compilation of a project is triggered.
 You can do this e.g. using _sbt compile_ or inside an IDE.
 While building, the Docker daemon must be running and reachable on the host.
 Note however, that one cannot directly run the result of the containerization process using _sbt run_, _scala_ or the run command inside the IDE, because this will just run the compiled code, not the containerized results.
 Instead, the extension will create all the files and output during build, which can then be used.

+Note that it might take very long when first building a project, because docker must download all the required images (stage "Build peer images").
+Subsequent builds are usually faster because they are cached.
+Uploading images to DockerHub also consumes a lot of time, especially within large projects.
+You can disable it to speed up things by passing the compiler option "publishImages=false" (see thesis).

 ### Rebuild from source code
 If one wants to rebuild the extension from source code, the easiest way to do so is to create a fat jar by running _sbt assembly_ from inside the project dir.
 Then, re-add _project/scalac-plugin.xml_ to the jar's top level directory (only if you change the main plugin class loci/container/build/main/Containerize, you have to adjust it).
 The generated jar will be in target/scala-2.12/.